 The cantina of Calabretta, despite being on the main road through Randazzo, is easy to miss.
-We just about managed to locate it the previous day, Sunday, when it looked pretty much like it did in Street View, shown below (click image to go to Google Street View).
-There may have been a sign to indicate its presence, but we couldn’t find one.
+Planning our visit, we just about managed to locate it the previous day, Sunday, when it looked pretty much like it did in Street View, shown below (click image to go to Google Street View).
+There may have been a small sign to indicate its presence, but we couldn’t find one.
 The following afternoon however, the shutters were open and the cellar man Salvatore was by the entrance to greet us.

 It soon became apparent that Salvatore had about as little English as we had Italian, and only a little longer to discover that actually it did not matter.
 We could get the drift of most of what he said, and he seemed to understand most of our blend of English and pidgin Italian.
 His friendly smiling manner helped no end, and the more technical it got the easier it was.
 Fermentazione malolattica?
 No problem.
 He showed us a list of wines that we were to taste: Carricante 2012, Nerello Cappuccio 2012, Nonna Concetta 2012, Contrada dei Centinari 2012, Pinot Noir 2012, Pinot Noir 2013, Etna Rosso 2012, Etna Rosso 2010, Etna Rosso 2007, Etna Rosso 2005.
 The non-varietally named wines were basically Nerello Mascalese, the Etna Rosso also having some Nerello Cappuccio.